cwcowell/cwcowell.github.io/topics.md

 # Training Topics

-The amount of time spent on each topic depends on how in-depth you need the training to be.
+The amount of time I spend on each topic depends on how in-depth you need the training to be.
 The most relevant parts of many topics can be covered in one to three hours.

-See [here](approach.html) for more information on my philosophy of effective training and how that affects training time.
+See [here](approach.html) for more information on my philosophy of effective training, and how that affects training time.

 I'm always looking for ways to expand my training repertoire, so if you're interested in a technology, process, or language not listed here, please ask.

-### Programming
+## Programming

 + Introduction to **Java**
 + Introduction to **Python**